jmward01/lmplay/README.md

 The structure of the project is designed for copy/paste/change, not to provide a stable prod library.
 Most of the training code has been extracted but the model has been left wide open.
 That being said, the training has been designed to be simple.
 No multi-gpu, multi-process, etc, so hopefully it is a very accessible project for other to try things in.

 A note of caution here, because this is a playground the code here will likely change.
 That means that while you can import this in and use the classes, there is basically no guarantee that updates to this codebase won't badly break your code.
 Backward compatability is a very low priority compared to creating and comparing experiments.
 That being said, as results are posted I am trying to make `lmplay.modules` a one stop location to import useful, partially stable, classes.

+## Documentation

+For detailed developer documentation, see the `docs/` directory:

+- **[docs/overview.md](./docs/overview.md)** - Getting started, quick navigation, and key concepts
+- **[docs/architecture.md](./docs/architecture.md)** - High-level system design and data flow
+- **[docs/models.md](./docs/models.md)** - Model and runner abstractions, base classes
+- **[docs/training.md](./docs/training.md)** - Training system, datasets, batching, multi-stage training
+- **[docs/gpt2ish_baseline.md](./docs/gpt2ish_baseline.md)** - Baseline implementation and template for new experiments

+These documents explain the framework architecture, how to create new experiments, and how to extend the system.
+Start with `docs/overview.md` if you're new to LMPlay.

 ## The experiments
 I have been playing with ideas 'on the side' for a while now and several show promise.
 The [wiki](https://github.com/jmward01/lmplay/wiki) is the best place to see the latest crazy ideas I am playing with but here are a few: